TechLabs-Aachen-e-V/WiSe20_Team_10_Main/reports/report.md

 TechLabs Group 10

-# Predicting Draft Phase Winner for High ELO League of Legends games
+# Predicting Winner from Draft Phase for High ELO League of Legends games
 *"So many noobs, will matchmaking ever find balance?"* - Akali

 1. [Introduction](#Introduction)